keskiju/autocomplete-java/README.md

 You can also configure autocomplete behavior with package settings.
 Loading of class members is disabled by default, because it is still unoptimized.

-NOTE: Refresh doesn't seem to trigger automatically in all cases.
-Try manual refresh if you have problems: Packages -> Autocomplete Java -> Refresh.
+Refresh doesn't trigger automatically in all cases.
+Try manual refresh if you have problems.

 NOTE: There should be only one package that compiles classes, and other plugins should rely on that.
 Therefore this package does not compile classes from source.
 Use linter-javac or some other package/tool for compiling.
 Preferably all classes should be compiled first on project load, and then each class separately on save.